 Two days later, on October 23, 2017, Archbishop Fausto Trávez Trávez visited for the official opening and blessing of San Miguel’s Mission in Ecuador, and presided at a Mass in the beautiful chapel.

 Archbishop Fausto shared with us that he had an early devotion to Saint Michael.
-He expressed appreciation for our Rosary Crusade apostolate, which consists of visiting families with a two-fold purpose: to pray a decade of the Rosary together and to offer subscriptions to the magazine, San Miguel, the Spanish- language version of the Michael Journal.
+He expressed appreciation for our Rosary Crusade apostolate, which consists of visiting families with a two-fold purpose: to pray a decade of the Rosary together and to offer subscriptions to the magazine, SAN MIGUEL.

 The two October celebrations were followed by sessions describing the work of the Pilgrims of Saint Michael.
 These sessions were the first of many future uses of the new meeting room.
 A banquet followed that allowed us to enjoy the company of our benefactors, friends and guests.